tearflake/symp-intro/README.md

 * Meta-compilers and term rewriters
 * Theorem provers, logic engines, or exotic REPLs

-Anything that can be described as “form → meaning → execution → intent”.
+Anything that can be described as “form → meaning → execution → presentation”.

 ---